Sapiens Reports First Quarter 2021 Financial Results

 The Company defines Adjusted EBITDA as net profit, adjusted for valuation adjustment on acquired deferred revenue, stock-based compensation expense, depreciation and amortization, capitalized of software development costs, compensation expenses related to acquisition and acquisition-related costs, restructuring and cost reduction costs, financial expense (income), provision for income taxes and other income (expenses).
 These amounts are often excluded by other companies to help investors understand the operational performance of their business.

 Sapiens International Corporation empowers insurers to succeed in an evolving industry.
 The company offers digital software platforms, solutions and services for the property and casualty, life, pension and annuity, reinsurance, financial and compliance, workers’ compensation and financial markets.
-With more than 35 years of experience delivering to over 450 organizations globally, Sapiens has a proven ability to satisfy customers’ core, data and digital requirements.
-For more information: www.sapiens.com
+With more than 35 years of experience delivering to more than 600 organizations globally, Sapiens has a proven ability to satisfy customers’ core, data and digital requirements.
+For more information: www.sapiens.com.

 Investors and Media Contact